Oregon Fall Camp

 Camp Fees

-Pricing below only applied to the 2022 Fall Camp.
-Prices for 2023 will be posted by late summer.
+Pricing below only applied to the 2023 Fall Camp.

 IMPORTANT NOTES: The prices below do NOT include the cost of daily or seasonal trail fees.
 Camp price also does not include meals, lodging or transportation.
 All camp package reservations are made on a first-come, first-served basis.